WhatIsThisMovie — AI Movie Finder

 A clown-faced villain repeatedly asks a chilling question about being serious.

-Enter a full quote or a partial line, and we’ll match likely movies using dialogue context, speaker type, and scene tone.
+Use this AI movie finder to find movie by quote.
+Enter a full quote or a partial line, and our movie finder will match likely movies using dialogue context.

 More specific clues lead to better matches